-If a student has an Individualized Education Program (IEP) that is still in effect as they transition into middle school, the student will continue to receive the specialized instruction required to address their academic needs.
+If a student has an Individualized Education Program (IEP), the student will continue to receive the identified special education services as they transition to middle school.
 Students may receive instruction in a variety of service-delivery models in the middle school setting to acquire skills and knowledge.
 The array of services could include, but is not limited to, consultation with special education personnel about instruction, direct service within the general education classroom, pull-out service in a resource room, direct service within a self-contained special education classroom, or some combination of the above.